joshayoung/testing-principles-with-xamarin/integration-testing.md

 * GIVEN: I have a model class with a property named X.
 * AND: I have a view model class property that is also named X.
 * AND: I have my view model set to automatically invoke property changes for like-named properties in my view model.
+* WHEN: I write my test for this.
 * THEN: I assert that the model `PropertyChanged` triggered a `PropertyChanged` in my view model.

 ```csharp